phalcon/documentation/docs/annotations.md

 <?php

 /**
- * This is a property with a special feature
+ * This a property with a special feature
  *
  * @SpecialFeature
  *